 Jumping rope makes it possible to perform a wide range of movements with one piece of equipment, so you can constantly challenge yourself.

-There is a relatively low risk of injury from jumping rope, as long as you remember to land softly on your feet to absorb the shock and move within your personal limits.
+There is a relatively low risk of injury from jumping rope, as long as you remember to land softly on yourfeet to absorb the shock and move within your personal limits.
+Take a look at what select exercise specialists have created for jump rope training.

 Jump Rope Workout